 OlympicTalk is on Apple News.
 Favorite us!

-Salwa Eid Naser, world 400m champion, cleared in drug-testing case originally appeared on NBCSports.com
+Salwa Eid Naser, world 400m champion, to miss Olympics with ban originally appeared on NBCSports.com